Skip to main content Skip to secondary navigation

 Stanford Teaching Commons

-Teach Anywhere website compiles the most current information you need in one place.
+Teach Anywhere compiles the most current information you need in one place.

 Teaching Technology - How-Tos and Tools

-Remote teaching setup and resources based on your teaching style, including equipment recommendations
+Remote teaching setup and resources is based on your teaching style, and includes equipment recommendations.

 Resources for your students